If you love kombucha, this DIY Homemade Kombucha recipe is for you! Brewing your own kombucha is pretty easy and saves you a ton of money.

 - After the kombucha is done brewing, place in bottles in the fridge, or you can start a second fermentation with flavors.

-To make this homemade kombucha sweeter, you can add maple syrup, agave syrup, brown sugar, or your favorite sweetener.
+To make this first batch of kombucha sweeter, you can add maple syrup, agave syrup, brown sugar, or your favorite sweetener.

 Pour maple syrup, then the finished homemade kombucha into each bottle, leaving 1-2" head space.
 Let sit 3-5 days, popping the bottles each day to let out carbon dioxide.
 Taste each day to test its flavor and fizziness.

-You can also add flavors.
+You can also add flavors like cherry, blueberry, ginger, and lemon.
 Below are some of my most popular flavored kombucha recipes.

 *Don't forget to come back and leave your feedback and star rating.